-Neuronal ceroid lipofuscinoses (NCLs) are a family of genetically inherited neurodegenerative diseases with lysosomal pathology.
-Loss of function mutations in the palmitoyl protein thioesterase 1 gene (PPT1; also known as CLN1) gene cause NCL.
-The severity of the CLN1 mutations is correlated with the age of disease onset as well as its progression, with a total loss of PPT1 activity leading to infantile NCL.
-PPT1 encodes a depalmitoylating enzyme which participates in the dynamic lipid modification of proteins.
-Palmitoylation is the covalent attachment of a 16-carbon fatty acid chain to cysteine residues on proteins.
-Palmitate groups are attached to proteins by protein acyl transferases, and removed by protein thioesterases, such as PPT1, which breaks the thioester link between the palmitate and the protein.
-In neurons, PPT1 is enriched at synapses, and its dysfunction leads to aberrant increases in palmitoylation and synaptic trafficking deficits.
-Despite a clear role for palmitoylation dynamics in neurodegenerative disease, the repertoire of PPT1 substrates are unknown, creating a knowledge deficit in our understanding of NCL and potential therapies.
-To identify PPT1 substrates, we purified palmitoylated proteins from wild type and PPT1 knockout (KO) synaptosomes and compared the palmitomes using Label Free Quantification-Mass Spectroscopy.
-We identified putative PPT1 substrates as proteins whose levels of palmitoylation are increased in the KO and validated select substrates using orthologous methods.
+Background: The 3D structure and function of proteins is influenced by post-translational modifications.
+Palmitoylation, one such modification, is the covalent attachement of a 16-carbon fatty acid chain to cysteine residues.
+Palmitoylation facilitates protein association with membranes due to increased hydrophobicity.
+Unlike other lipid modiciations in which the protein is permanently modified, protein palmitoylation is dynamic, and palmitate groups are added and removed as the cell requires.
+Palmitate groups are attached to proteins by protein acyl transferases, and removed by protein thioesterases, such as palmitoyl protein thioesterase 1 (PPT1), which breaks the thioester link between the palmitate and the protein.
+In neurons, PPT1 is enriched at synapses, and its dysfunction leads to aberrant increases in palmitoylation of synaptic proteins such as SNAP-25, cysteine string protein α, and synaptobrevin 2.
+Mutations in the PPT1 gene (CLN1) lead to autosomal recessive infantile neuronal ceroid lipofuscinosis (INCL), a progressive neurodegenerative disease.
+CLN1 mutations lead to a loss of the depalmitoylation activity of PPT1 and result in synaptic trafficking deficits.
+However, the repertoire of substrates of PPT1 is unknown.
+Aim: To identify synaptic PPT1 substrates.
+Method: We purified palmitoylated proteins from wild-type and PPT1 knockout (KO) synaptosomes and compared the palmitomes using Label Free Quantification-Mass Spectroscopy.
+Results: We identified putative PPT1 substrates and will validate select synaptic substrates using orthologous methods.
 We also mapped and characterized the synaptic pathways most affected by PPT1 KO.
-Our results reveal the critical roles PPT1 plays in synapse function, and protein palmitoylation deficits in PPT1-linked NCL.
-Our results are broadly relevant to other neurodegenerative diseases where aberrant palmitoylation has been noted such as Huntington's disease, Alzheimer's disease and amyotrophic lateral sclerosis.
+Conclusion: Our results reveal the critical roles PPT1 plays in synapse function and protein depalmitoylation deficits in CLN1.